 Fortunately, there are steps women can take to reduce the risk of suffering adverse effects of medication use while pregnant.
 According to a guide published by Federal Food and Drug Administration (FDA), if you are pregnant or planning on becoming pregnant, you should discuss the following issues with your physician:

 In addition to discussing these issues with your physician, the FDA also recommends that women read all drug labels carefully, report any problems they experience, and sign up with a pregnancy registry to help collect information about certain medications may affect pregnancy.

 Don’t forget, if you were taking medications during pregnancy and you or your child suffered injury you may be entitled to substantial compensation.
 Injuries that newborns may suffer include issues with cognitive or physical development or various other kinds of birth defects.
-Because of the highly specialized legal and scientific issues that are raised in defective drug lawsuits, it is important to retain the services of an attorney who has experience handling these types of claims.
-An Indiana defective drug lawyer can help you determine whether you have a claim and also protect your legal rights.
+Because of the highly specialized legal and scientific issues that are raised in defective drug lawsuits, it is important to retain the services of an Indiana personal injury attorney who has experience handling these types of claims.
+A Chicago birth injury lawyer can help you determine whether you have a claim and also protect your legal rights.
 If there is already pending litigation regarding the drug that you were taking, you may be able to join a class action or multidistrict litigation with other plaintiffs who suffered similar injuries.

 Woman suffering physical and emotional abuse at nursing home.

 Client injured in auto accident after driver ran stop sign.

 Patient suffering nerve damage following hip operation.

 Woman suffering a traumatic brain injury following semi-truck accident.